keptn/community/COMMUNITY_MEMBERSHIP.md

     meetings)
   - Identifying subtle or complex issues in designs and implementation PRs
 - Directly contributed to the subproject through implementation and / or review
-- Aligning with the overall project goals, specifications, and design principles defined by Technical Committee (TC) (NEEDS CLARIFICATION).
-Bringing general questions and requests to the discussions as part of specifications project.
+- Aligning with the overall project goals, specifications, and design principles.
+Bringing general questions and requests to the discussions as part of the specifications project.

 ### Responsibilities and privileges